Increasingly global convergence of Hermite serie: Introduction and main result

 in which $\gamma_k = \pi^{-1/4}2^{-k/2}(k!)^{-1/2}$ and $H_k$ is the Hermite polynomial of degree $k$.
 Given a suitable function $f$ on $\R$, its Hermite series is

 We denote the $n$-th partial sum of the Hermite series of~$f$ by $S_nf= \sum_{k=0}^{n} c_k h_k$.

 Hermite series, often under the name Gram-Charlier series of type A or Gauss-Hermite series, were initially applied to approximate probability density functions \citep{Sil:86} and later to problems in Astrophysics \citep{Bli:98}.
-The series raises many questions of physical interest, for example, in the study of the harmonic oscillator in Quantum Mechanics and as equatorial waves in Dynamic Meteorology and Oceanography~\citep{Boy:84}.
+The series raise many questions of physical interest, for example, in the study of the harmonic oscillator in Quantum Mechanics and of equatorial waves in Dynamic Meteorology and Oceanography~\citep{Boy:84}.

 \paragraph{Norm convergence of Hermite series}